Blake-Steiner/PhenoSoilFlux/README.md

-# PhenoSoilFlux
+# "PhenoSoilFlux"
-Repository for the reproduction of the work done in the manuscript.
+Repository for the reproduction of the work done in the manuscript titled, "Using Phenology to Unravel Differential Soil Water Use and Productivity in a Semiarid Savanna".
 -------------------------------------------------------------------------------------
-Files and Scripts for Steiner et al., Phenology, GPP, and Soil Water Content paper
+Files and Scripts for "Using Phenology to Unravel Differential Soil Water Use and Productivity in a Semiarid Savanna" by Steiner et al., 2023 paper accepted in _Ecosphere_.

 Primary Author: Blake Steiner (bsteiner@odu.edu)

 Date: April 2023
+Modified: October 2023

 Description:
 	Welcome!
 This readme will serve as a guide to the data and code used for the paper.
 Below, you will find descriptions of each folder and their contents to provide context.
-For the sake of space, raw imagery is accessible in online repositories such as Google Earth Engine or the Phenocam Network and are freely accessible.
+For the sake of space, imagery is accessible in online repositories such as Google Earth Engine or the Phenocam Network and are freely accessible.
 However, I have included example scripts on how those images were processed.
 As described below, there is a "super script"